 The School Bus fees are reviewed annually and parents are notified of the fees for the following school year at the end of each Spring Term.

 How to sign up to the School Bus service

-Please visit the School website http://www.stgeorgesweybridge.com/further-information/transport and download and complete an application form.
+Please visit the School website http://www.stgeorgesweybridge.com/further-information/transport and complete the e-form, available on Firefly.
 Applications can be made at any time, although early booking is encouraged to secure a space.
 Spaces are subject to availability and a waiting list system is used.